harvardartmuseums/api-docs/classification.md

 ## Get Classifications

-`GET /classification` will get list of the classifications used to categorize items in the collection.
+`GET /classification` will get all classifications.

 Include one or more of the following parameters to filter the items.